w3c/wai-media-guide/index.md

 ## Example

-An example accessible video is [Video Captions] (https://www.w3.org/WAI/perspective-videos/captions/).
+An example accessible video is [Video Captions](https://www.w3.org/WAI/perspective-videos/captions/).
 That page provides:
-* Captions
+* captions
-* An audio described version of the video
+* an audio described version of the video
-* A descriptive transcript
+* a descriptive transcript
-* A media player with accessibility support
+* a media player with accessibility support

 ## Additional Benefits